vasudevpooja/Control-Systems-MATLAB/README.md

       At the Matlab command prompt type simulink.
 A Simulink library browser opens up.
 Using the pull-down menu listed under File open a new model.
 Double click on the Continuous simulink library.
 Copy the integrator block onto the new model that you created.
 Create another copy, and connect the two integrators.
 (Let these two integrators be named One and Two.)
 From the commonly used blocks get a copy of the summer (sum) the gain block, and the scope block.
 Connect the output of Two to the scope.
 Make a second copy of the gain block, and connect the output of one to one gain block and Two to the other gain block.
 (For visual correctness, it is possible to flip the direction of the gain block by using Ctrl-r.)
 Double click on the summer and add one more input to the block.
 Connect the outputs of the gain blocks to two of these inputs.
 Connect the step block (from the sources simulink library) to the first input through an appropriate gain block.
 For C=0.01F, L=0.1H, and R=33ohms, simulate and observe the response.

-# The objective of this exercise is to use the building blocks for block-diagram algebra for transfer functions developed in question 1., and to perform basic analysis.**
+# The objective of this exercise is to use the building blocks for block-diagram algebra for transfer functions developed in question 1, and to perform basic analysis.

    1. Using the program/programs developed in question 1, determine the overall transfer function for the figure shown below.
 The individual transfer functions are as follows:
 ![image](https://user-images.githubusercontent.com/76071184/144807744-33c40a23-1785-4a4a-8f0f-d688ef1513a2.png)